-In every industry and economic cycle, there are always people who believe that they can predict the future usually because they have some business model that’s been right at least once.
+In every industry and economic cycle, there are always people who believe that they can predict the future usually because they have some business model that’s been right once.
 This authority will point to their example of being right without discussing how many times they have been wrong and explain that you’re safe if you trust them.
 From investment banking to preschools, it has been my experience that very few people have this gift and most business models built to predict the future are fatally flawed somewhere, usually in the assumptions made about the very foundation of the model.
 You know what isn’t flawed…..the present.
 In the present, the following is occurring in the early education vertical:

 - Buyers are paying the highest prices for childcare companies, preschools, Montessori schools and private elementary schools since 2006-2007.

 - In the quarter ended July 31, 2018, BFS® Clients…